Skip to content ↓

 • Component 1 Performing 30% NEA - Perform as a soloist and as a member of an ensemble

-• Component 2 Composing 30% NEA 2 - Create 2 compositions to set brief
+• Component 2 Composing 30% NEA 2 - Create two compositions, one free and one is set to a brief

-• Component 3 Appraising 40% - 1 hour 30 minute listening and appraising exam based on the 4 Areas of Study
+• Component 3 Appraising 40% - 1 hour 15 minute listening and appraising exam based on the four Areas of Study

 The GCSE Music course is extremely practical and creative and would suit any student who has an interest or flair for creating and performing music.
 Students will learn to perform, compose and appreciate different types of music, developing critical and creative thinking, cultural, aesthetic and emotional awareness, and the ability to make music individually and as part of a group.